nus-cs2103-AY2021S1/ip/docs/README.md

 ## Usage

+Note:
-Note: Examples below are assumed to be executed in order.
+Examples below are assumed to be executed in order.
+Items in [] are optional.

 ### `todo` - Add a new task